-The annual NCT test does not guarantee car safety all year round
+The NCT cant guarantee safety all year round

 NCT is no substitute for regular maintenance and servicing